 Submitting the Conference Proposal

-The actual proposal, unless otherwise required by the call for papers, should be a Word document that can be read by most computers (when in doubt, save the file as a .doc file instead of a Microsoft Vista one).
+The actual proposal, unless otherwise required by the call for papers, should be a Word document that can be read by most computers (when in doubt, save the file as a .doc file instead of as a .docx).
 This is generally more pleasant to the eye in reading and printing, especially if the chair has to read a large number of proposals.
 You may also want to save and send the file in rich text format (rtf) or Portable Document Format (PDF) to ensure compatibility with different computer operating systems and platforms.

-You will not need to state whether you need audiovisual equipment in the email or in the proposal at this point unless this information is requested.
+You will not need to state whether you need audiovisual equipment in the e-mail or in the proposal at this point unless this information is requested.

 Presenting the Conference Paper

 In presenting your paper, you should time your talk to fit your slot in the panel.
 It is very unprofessional if a speaker cannot finish, or if she talks at an incredible (and thereby incomprehensible) speed.
-Even more unprofessional is when the speaker does not stop she is handed a sign or motioned to stop by the panel chair.
+Even more unprofessional is when the speaker does not stop when she is handed a sign or motioned to stop by the panel chair.

 Since you will present your paper orally, you may repeat important points and say more about the structure of the essay than a written submission to a journal or a paper for your undergraduate or graduate course would require.
-It is generally advised to quickly summarize your important points in bullet point listing at the end of your presentation or remind everyone of the two or three most essential arguments or findings.
+It is generally advised to quickly summarize your important points in a bullet point listing at the end of your presentation or remind everyone of the two or three most essential arguments or findings.

 In a similar vein, the thesis of your paper should be found on the first page of your essay, but at least no later than the top of the second page to give listeners a clear understanding of what is to follow.
 At this point, you may also overview or forecast your paper and tell listeners how you will move from one argument to the next.

-You might also want to bring a bibliography to your presentation and know the main books and articles written about your subject well, as this will aid you in the question and answer session or if an audience member asks you to recommend a specific work that might relate to their research.
+You might also want to bring a bibliography to your presentation and know the main books and articles written about your subject well, as this will aid you in the question-and-answer session or if an audience member asks you to recommend a specific work that might relate to their research.

 If you use a slide presentation, you may want to follow the guidelines presented in the OWL resource, Designing an Effective PowerPoint Presentation.